 Heat transfer pencils or pens are also an option for marking an embroidery design on fabric, and will work on both light- and heavier-weight fabrics.

-Transfer pencils and pens are available in red or blue, and the ink is activated by the heat of an iron.
+Transfer pencils and pens are available in different colors and thicknesses, and the ink is activated by the heat of an iron.

-However, these pencils are permanent.
-The markings will not wash out, and the marked lines must be completely covered with embroidery so they are not visible.
+However, these markings are permanent.
+The pattern lines will not wash out, and the marked lines must be completely covered with embroidery so they are not visible.

-Be sure to use a very sharp pencil while tracing.
+If you're using a pencil, be sure that it's very sharp while tracing.
 The pattern lines transferred to the fabric should be as thin as possible so that they do not peek out from under your beautiful embroidery.

-Hot iron transfers are purchased ready-to-use and feature a wide range of subjects.
-They are normally printed in blue or gray ink.
-The designs are transferred to the fabric using a hot iron in the same manner as patterns traced using transfer pens and pencils (#4).
+Hot iron transfers are patterns that come ready-to-use and feature a wide range of subjects.
+They are normally printed in black, blue or gray ink.
+Transfer these designs to the fabric using a hot iron in the same manner as transfer pens and pencils.

 Before the advent of transfer paper and iron-on inks, pouncing was a common way to transfer embroidery designs to fabric.

 Using this method, a paper pattern is pricked with a pin at regular intervals.
 The pattern is then secured to the fabric and a powdered pigment is worked through the holes in a pouncing motion using a soft fabric pad.
 Pouncing supplies can still be found in specialty needlework shops.